0rang-3/0rang-3/README.md

 ## 👋 Hi, I’m @0rang-3
 - 👀 I’m interested in developing websites and playing around with Raspberry Pi's.

+### Coding Languages I Know
+ - Java
+ - Python
+ - Swift
+ - C#
+ - HTML
+ - CSS
+ - Javascript

+### What I Am Currently Learning
-- 🌱 I’m currently learning HTML and Machine Learning in Python.
-My favorite language is Java!
+ - Machine Learning in Python
+ - Game Development in Unity
+ - Making Assets in Blendar

+### Contact
 - 📫 You can reach me on discord (Orange#5020).

 <!---